-Cost is a factor for most drivers buying new insurance.
-There's a hidden story in those car insurance quotes that help you choose a new policy.
-Premium rates are on the rise because of expensive claims.
-Because of the connection between claim payouts and insurance cost, it should concern consumers that a staggering number of claims are fraudulent.
+Cost is a factor for most drivers buying a new auto insurance policy.
+One of the reasons auto premiums are on the rise is because of expensive claims.
+On that note, it should concern consumers that a staggering number of claims are fraudulent.

-Analysis by auto insurers demonstrate this perception is correct.
 Industry experts say fraudulent claims are paid out to the tune of $1.6 billion to $2 billion annually.
-Five to 15 per cent of all money paid in premiums ends up covering fraudulent claims.
+Five to 15% of all money paid in premiums ends up covering fraudulent claims.
+Moreover, 2018 data from Statistics Canada reveals the rate of fraud (including identity theft and identity fraud) continued to increase for the seventh year in a row, with a 12% increase between 2017 and 2018, marking a 46% increase over the rate reported a decade earlier in 2008.

 Fraud takes many forms.
 These include auto shops causing deliberate damage to vehicles in order to overbill during the repair process.
 Shops may also bill more than one insurer for the same damage.
 Medical clinics may ask claimants to sign forms before services are provided and then bill the insurer for services not rendered.
 Policyholders may also commit fraud by staging an auto theft or selling a stolen vehicle.